euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 The slide viewer implements two Least Recently Used caches to store the tiles and the textures.
 These caches are a cornerstone for the fluidity of the navigation within the slide, since it helps to reduce the viewer latency.
-Nowadays we could have on a workstation :math:`64\,\text{GB}` of RAM for a decent cost, which open the way to a large in memory cache in complement to a PCI-e SSD cache.
+Nowadays we could have on a workstation with :math:`64\,\text{GB}` of RAM for a decent cost, which open the way to a large in memory cache in complement to a PCI-e SSD cache.
 In this way we can build a 3-tier system made of a file server to store tera bytes of data, a PCI-e SSD cache to store temporally slides and an in memory cache to store a subset of the virtual slide.

 Vertex and Fragment Shader
 ==========================